sheepla/ratatodo/README.md

 </div>

-An implementation of a async and event-driven sample todo application with [ratatui](https://ratatui.rs) and [crossterm](https://docs.rs/crossterm/latest/crossterm/)
+This is a sample TUI TODO app with an asynchronous, event-driven, designed with a Flux-like architecture built with [ratatui](https://ratatui.rs) and [crossterm](https://docs.rs/crossterm/latest/crossterm/)

 <div align="center">